acadia2026/website/_posts/2001-01-02-print-scan-adapt.md

 Expected outcomes include a soft–hard material sample atlas, small-scale furniture studies, full-scale printed components, and one or more exhibition-ready usable furniture prototypes.
 Through physical testing—sitting, leaning, pressing, bending, and touching—participants will evaluate how gradient material transitions can create integrated cushioning, structural continuity, soft edges, tactile surfaces, and new aesthetic possibilities for furniture design.

-## Key Learning Outcomes
-- **Understand Pellet-Based Additive Manufacturing**: Identify and analyze the challenges of pellet extrusion, including flow instability, bead width variation, and die swell.
-- **Integrate Sensing for Real-Time Feedback**: Set up and operate a scan-to-feedback workflow using Intel RealSense and Grasshopper, correlating robotic parameters with measured bead geometry.
-- **Develop Predictive Toolpath Models**: Build width-mapping models that translate target bead sizes into adjustable toolpath parameters and control variable deposition as a design element.
-- **Fabricate Adaptive, Data-Driven Modules**: Apply image-sampler logic and adaptive control to produce modules demonstrating material responsiveness and surface variation.
-- **Collaborate on Collective Assemblies**: Contribute to a final prototype that embodies resilience, material intelligence, and computational design.

 ## Workshop Schedule

 ### Day 1 – Soft–Hard Furniture Mapping and Small-Scale Tests